Ai Native Operating ModelWorkflow Redesign

 One action this week

-Instead of asking “who is using AI?”, ask “which workflow improved because AI was used?”
+Instead of asking “who is using AI?”, ask “which workflow improved because AI was used, and how do we know?”
 The second question reveals whether adoption is real.